kumahq/kuma-website/app/docs/dev/policies/meshtrace.md

 ### Targeting parts of the infrastructure

-While most commonly we want all the traces to be sent to the same tracing backend, we can target parts of a `Mesh` by using finer-grained `targetRef` and a designated backend to trace different paths of our service traffic.
+While usually you want all the traces to be sent to the same tracing backend, you can target parts of a `Mesh` by using a finer-grained `targetRef` and a designated backend to trace different paths of our service traffic.
-This is especially useful when we want traces to never leave a world region, or a cloud, for example.
+This is especially useful when you want traces to never leave a world region, or a cloud, for example.

-In this example we have two zones `east` and `west`, each of these with their own zipkin collector: `east.zipkincollector:9411/api/v2/spans` and `west.zipkincollector:9411/api/v2/spans`.
+In this example, we have two zones `east` and `west`, each of these with their own Zipkin collector: `east.zipkincollector:9411/api/v2/spans` and `west.zipkincollector:9411/api/v2/spans`.
 We want dataplane proxies in each zone to only send traces to their local collector.

-To do this we use a `TargetRef` kind value of `MeshSubset` to filter which dataplane proxy a policy applies to.
+To do this, we use a `TargetRef` kind value of `MeshSubset` to filter which dataplane proxy a policy applies to.

 {% tabs meshtrace-region useUrlFragment=false %}
 {% tab meshtrace-region Universal %}